waikato-datamining/instant-adams/README.md

 ## Cross-platform

-The following examples bootstrap an ADAMS application with support for Weka, Groovy and Excel:
+The following examples bootstrap an ADAMS application (from the 20.1.1 release) with support for Weka, Groovy and Excel:

 ```
-java -jar instant-adams-0.1.2-spring-boot.jar \
+java -jar instant-adams-0.1.3-spring-boot.jar \
   -C \
   -M adams-weka,adams-groovy,adams-excel \
-  -V 20.2.0-SNAPSHOT \
+  -V 20.1.1 \
   -o ./out \
   -v -Xmx1g
 ```